 2. Sell lightweight and small products

 The smaller the product you sell, the lower your shipping costs will be.
 This is especially true with products like books and media products.
-Thanks to USPS Media Mail, you can ship a book that weighs less than 1 pound for less than $3.00.
+Thanks to USPS Media Mail, you can ship a book that weighs less than 1 pound for a little over $3.00.

 3. Use Amazon’s Fulfillment by Amazon (FBA) program